crxig-rxberts/Chess/README.md

 between the initial and refactored file is that the findPossibleMoveForBishop/Queen/Rook methods have been replaced by calculateDirectionalPieceMoves() (name changes throughout also better reflects the tasks), I explained the reason for this change [earlier in this README](https://github.com/crxig-rxberts/Chess#:~:text=Another%20refactor%20I%27d,bishop%20and%20queen.).
 The inspiration for this code change came from research I had done on other chess projects, after attempting implementation on my own for the whole project I started searching the internet for as much inspiration as I could to better my code and this was something I came across.
-Not only have I replaced 3 methods for one, but you can also from [line 144](https://github.com/crxig-rxberts/Chess/blob/d66054c761d02de381dba955494ec0e904fb86b8/src/main/game/PieceMovement.cpp#L144) onwards we have repeated code stored within methods, not only does this better follow DRY practices, but it also makes these mathematical operations far easier to read.
+Not only have I replaced 3 methods for one, but you can also see from [line 144](https://github.com/crxig-rxberts/Chess/blob/d66054c761d02de381dba955494ec0e904fb86b8/src/main/game/PieceMovement.cpp#L144) onwards we have repeated code stored within methods, not only does this better follow DRY practices, but it also makes these mathematical operations far easier to read.
 For instance seeing ```isWithinBoard(col, row)``` as opposed too ```col >= 0 && col < boardSize && row >= 0 && row < boardSize``` is infinitely better for other developers to read and understand.
 On this point we can see room for improvement elsewhere in the file, like for example [calculatePawnMoves()](https://github.com/crxig-rxberts/Chess/blob/d66054c761d02de381dba955494ec0e904fb86b8/src/main/game/PieceMovement.cpp#L36)